-For the technically inclined, green circuit boards can’t be beat.
+For the technically inclined, green circuit boards can’t be beaten.
 These boards have undergone the highest degree of R&D and use the thinnest coating, has excellent contrast, and is the most affordable option on the market.
 Exceptions should be made depending on the intent of the final product.

 Not sure where to start with printed circuit board manufacturing?
 Since 1986, Imagineering has provided high-quality PCB solutions for companies of all sizes.
-Whether you need a simple prototype, a complex multilayer or complete production run, Imagineering has the expertise and know-how to get the job done.
+Whether you need a simple prototype, a complex multilayer, or a complete production run, Imagineering has the expertise and know-how to get the job done.
 Contact us today for more information on our services.